CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 The authors built their experiments upon the existing S4 repository.
 In all experiments, they used causal transformers with 8 heads, and aligned training procedures and hyperparameters with the S4 repository.
 In another words, they used the default hyperparameters used in the S4 repository for the ones that are not specified in the above table.
 Dropout was set to 0 in all cases.

 We ran our first experiment on Sequential MNIST (sMNIST); however, the paper does not provide setup details for this.
 For this reason, we used the setup parameters of the LRA Image task with the exception of batch size and number of epochs.
 We reduced the batch size to 10 to not exceed the Google Colab T4 GPU RAM.
 We also reduced the number of epochs due to limited runtime of Google Calob.
 Similar to the original paper, we built our code upon the existing S4 repository.
+Also, we adapted the Transformer architecture from [3] to hanve more flexibility in our architecture.

 We conducted two experiments: